 |iOS Bitcoin Wallets||Security||Ease of use||Extra Features||Last Updated||Editors Score|

-Breadwallet, often stylized as breadwallet, has to be our favorite mobile wallet for iOS.
-It’s an extremely light weight app with three priorities: ease of usage, security, and cost effectiveness.
-This app offers one tap payments online or in person, along with a simple recovery phrase in case you lose access.
-The best thing is that Breadwallet acts directly on the Bitcoin network, which means there are no extra fees or costs.
+Bread (previously known as breadwallet) is our favorite mobile wallet for iOS.
+It’s an extremely lightweight app with three priorities: ease of usage, security, and cost-effectiveness.
+This app offers one-tap payments online or in person, along with a simple recovery phrase in case you lose access.
+The best thing is Bread is that it acts directly on the Bitcoin network, which means there are no extra fees or costs.
 Lastly, it’s just added the option to buy Bitcoin directly in the US.
+They have also announced they will soon be launching Ethereum support along with Ethereum tokens.

 Airbitz is definitely one of the most popular iOS and Android wallets out there.
 It features an integrate buy/sell solution for customers in the US and Canada, along with the unique functionality of being able to pay by Bluetooth.
 This app supports multiple wallets with different names, and takes security extremely seriously — both with two factor authentication and recovery options.
 Finally, it has a built-in directory for finding Bitcoin friendly businesses.